CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/PortfolioManagement/Endavu.md

 ### 4.1.
 How liquid is my portfolio?

+handelsomkostninger?
+volumehastighed?

 ## 5. General portfolio management

 ### What proportion of my portfolio can be considered risky investments?
+Del porteføljen op i segmenter af aktiver med niveauer af løbende standard afvigelser, likviditetsrisiko og koncentrationsforhold?

+### How large an exposure do I have to my short positions?
+Check den procentvise størrelse af short positions i porteføljen?
+Er vores samlede short position mere end 20%?

 ### What macroeconomic risks am i exposed to?

 ### How would investing in this stock impact my portfolio diversification?

-### How large an exposure do I have to my short positions?

 ### Are my assets mostly retail investor owned or institutional investor owned?